cloakware-ctf/rhme3-writeups/README.md

 ![eureka](pics/rx.png)

-What follows are the writeups of the 16 challenges we completed (and somethat we didn't).
+What follows are the writeups of the 16 challenges we completed (and some that we didn't).
 Here's a couple of our favourites:
 * Full Compromise — Even when proper input was given to the device, it would verify the input for 6 hours before returning the flag
 * Car Key Fob — Bugged challenge, unsolvable.
 Our writeup describing exhaustive coverage of what we attempted spurred the organizers to identify that they were testing a binary different than what they had deployed.
 They gave us a backdated solve to give us first solve on that challenge.
 Elapsed solve time on our part was multiple months.